willbarton/observation-charts/README.md

 Generate SVG star charts.

-See http://gulielmus.github.io/observation-charts/ for more information.
+See http://gulielmus.github.io/observation-charts/ for more information and examples.

 See http://gulielmus.github.io/observation-charts/tonight for a realistically useful "Tonight's Sky" using Observation Charts.